Edge Computing Architecture: V8 Isolates and CAP Theorem (2026)

 }

 // 4.
-Fetch the requested resource, adding custom performance headers
+Fetch the requested resource with edge telemetry

 const response = await fetch(request);